 Strategic Site Copy That Converts

-If you sneak through my site, you’ll see these principles in action.
-I wanted to let my site do the heavy lifting for me with strategic site copy that converts.
+If you click through my site, you’ll see these principles in action.
+I wanted to let my site do the heavy lifting for me with intentional design and strategic site copy that converts.
 Still feeling stuck?
-Head to my services page and find out how I can help or head over to Tonic’s Brand Cocktail Quiz to see which template might be right for you and save 15% using my code: creativebusinesscoach.
+Head to my services page to find out how I can help or head over to Tonic’s Brand Cocktail Quiz to see which template might be right for you and save 15% using my code: creativebusinesscoach.